mricon/b4/docs/maintainer/am-shazam.rst

   patch series revisions, b4 will automatically pick the highest numbered version.
 This switch lets you pick a different revision.

-``-t, --apply-cover-trailers``
-  By default, b4 will not apply any code review trailers sent to the cover letter (but will let you know when it finds those).
-This lets you automatically apply these trailers to all commits in the series.
-  **This will become the default in a future version of b4.**

 ``-S, --sloppy-trailers``
   B4 tries to be careful when collecting code review trailers and will refuse to consider the trailers where the email address in the From: